IvanSyrotaVU/PHP-Final-Ivan-Syrota/README.md

-PHP Password Manager – Task 1
+PHP Password Manager - FINAL VERSION

-This is the first task of a step-by-step PHP OOP password manager project.
+This is the PHP final project "password manager".

 Task 1: